Wood vs Stainless Steel Kitchens: Durability, Style & Care

 Don’ts No soaking; avoid abrasive pads Avoid steel wool; no chlorine bleach

-How to Choose Between Wood and Stainless Steel Kitchens
+How To Choose Between Wood and Stainless Steel Kitchens

 Conclusion